cbullard-dev/DownloadsSorter/README.md

 - **Safe File Operations**: Validates file moves before deleting originals
 - **Developer Mode**: Optional testing mode for safe development

+## ToDo List
+- [ ] Separate out the types into separate config file
+- [ ] Add a way to update the config file from the command call
+- [ ] Add flags to allow for dry-run

 ## Requirements

 - Python 3.6 or higher